New York is No. 1 nationally for mobile sports betting, and there is a big battle for your sports betting bucks.

 Go to the Mattresses: Houston mattress mogul Jim "Mattress Mack" McIngvale liked Tampa Bay's chances last season enough to want to bet $3.46 million on Super Bowl 55.
 While placing Super Bowl bets is illegal in Texas, DraftKings liked the idea of $3.46 million enough to fly Mattress Mack to a location where he could bet on the Super Bowl online through an app – and it worked out better for McIngvale's customers than DraftKings.
 When he cashed at $6.18 million payout, the retailer refunded customers who had spent $3,000 or more on a new mattress.

 Get Started on Super Bowl Betting In New York

 Now you have a better idea of what the landscape is ahead of Super Bowl betting season.
 You've familiarized yourself with the basics of the Super Bowl betting websites and apps, what other sports fans look for before they decide where to place their Super Bowl wagers, and how much money to stake.

 But you can't be too informed, and I can help you plan your Super Bowl betting strategies before you lay any money down.
 EmpireStakes.com has reviews of each of the New York sports betting operators' sites and apps, including tips on how to get the most out of their promotions like deposit bonuses and free bets.
 You can also read EmpireStakes'com guides on spreads, parlays and more, so when you see the Super Bowl betting line, you know what you're truly getting.

 New York Super Bowl Betting Sites FAQ

 Yes.
-New York sports betting went live in 2021 and this will be the second Super Bowl that New York residents (and visitors) can bet on the game.
+New York sports bettors will be able to bet on NFC Champion vs. AFC Champion on Feb.
+11, 2024.
+NY betting went live in 2022 and this will be the third Super Bowl that New York residents (and visitors) can bet on the game.